jmd-dk/concept/_sources/utilities/class.rst.txt

    example CLASS parameter file, which documents many of the possible CLASS parameters.

-With the :ref:`above parameter file <class-param>` saved to a file called e.g.
+With the :ref:`above parameter file <param-class>` saved to a file called e.g.
 ``class-param``, we can run the CO\ *N*\ CEPT class utility on it using something like